Eclipsess/yang-sui.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Ph.D. student in the Department of Electrical and Computer Engineering at [Rutgers University](https://newbrunswick.rutgers.edu/), advised by Prof. [Bo Yuan](https://sites.google.com/site/boyuaneecs/).
+I'm currently a Ph.D. candidate in the Department of Electrical and Computer Engineering at [Rutgers University](https://newbrunswick.rutgers.edu/), advised by Prof. [Bo Yuan](https://sites.google.com/site/boyuaneecs/).
 I received my Bachelor degree and Master degree from Department of Electronic Science and Engineering in 2016 and 2019, respectively, both from [Jilin University](https://global.jlu.edu.cn/).

-I’ve on an internship at [Baidu, Inc.](https://en.wikipedia.org/wiki/Baidu) in 2018 as a initial developer and main contributor of [Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite).
-I‘ve also worked at [JD.com, Inc.](https://en.wikipedia.org/wiki/JD.com) in 2019.
+I'm a research intern at Media Lab at Tencent America from May 2022, working on the efficient vision transformer.
+I was a R&D intern at [Baidu, Inc.](https://en.wikipedia.org/wiki/Baidu) as a initial contributor of [Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite).
+I've worked at [JD.com, Inc.](https://en.wikipedia.org/wiki/JD.com) for the face recognition and verification.

 Research Interest
 ======